Centrattic/conversation-continuation/README.md

 * some places you use Path (from pathlib), other places you use f"" formatted strings.
 Just use Path everywhere or something loll
 * BRUH DID NOT REALIZE "longest" padding existed !!
 SOB
 * ** handle results folders way better (currently you're doing it in very ugly ways) ** - the way I think maybe to manage is always have a reference to latest lora that gets updated, and then like old folders whatever, nah should have overall results and not have to update config but I dont train very often anyway so ahhh
+* Figure out how to calculate how much compute you need for things
+* add continue flag for special token training (now that you're using lora for special token training)

 ## Future Ideas